International NBIA Symposium held in Switzerland in October 2022

 The research project was entitled "In vitro disease modeling of fatty acid hydroxylase-associated neurodegeneration (FAHN): Patient-specific induced pluripotent stem cells and their neuronal derivatives as human models for FAHN".

-Due to the COVID-19 pandemic, there were delays in the completion of the work, which is still ongoing.
-Third-party funding from the Center for Transdisciplinary Neuroscience Rostock at the University Medical Center Rostock allows the continuation of the project until April 2023.
+Due to the COVID-19 pandemic, there have been delays in completing the work, which are still ongoing.
+Third-party funding from the Center for Transdisciplinary Neurosciences Rostock at the Rostock University Medical Center will enable the project to continue until April 2023.

-The researchers plan to generate further induced pluripotent stem cell lines, each carrying different disease-relevant mutations.
+The researchers are planning to produce further induced pluripotent stem cell lines, each carrying different disease-relevant mutations.
 One focus is the development of protocols for the differentiation of these cells into oligodendrocytes.

 Image: Wikipedia

-With a better understanding of the abnormal changes in cellular function that occur during disease progression, researchers can test potential therapies to see if they can reverse the effects of FAHN .
+With a better understanding of the abnormal changes in cell function that occur during disease progression, researchers can test potential therapies to see if they can reverse the effects of FAHN .

-The latest results of the project will be presented at the 8th International Symposium on NBIA, which will be held in Lausanne, Switzerland, October 13-15, 2022.
+The latest results of the project will be presented at the 8th International Symposium on NBIA, which will take place in Lausanne, Switzerland, from October 13 to 15, 2022.

 (Publication and translation courtesy of the NBIA Disorders Association.
 The English original appeared in the NBIA Disorders Association Newsletter, September 2022, translated with the free version of https://www.deepl.com/translator)

-CoA Therapeutics unveils timeline on path to PKAN clinical trial
+CoA Therapeutics presents timeline towards PKAN clinical trial

-CoA Therapeutics unveils timeline on path to PKAN clinical trial
+CoA Therapeutics presents timeline towards PKAN clinical trial

-CoA Therapeutics, a BridgeBio affiliate, has completed a Phase I healthy volunteer study evaluating the safety, tolerability and drug-like properties of BBP-671.
-We will present healthy volunteer data from the Phase I study at the 4th Pan-American Congress on Parkinson's Disease and Movement Disorders, which will be held May 26-28, 2022.
+CoA Therapeutics, a BridgeBio-affiliated company, has completed a Phase I study in healthy volunteers evaluating the safety, tolerability and drug-like properties of BBP-671.
+We are presenting the healthy volunteer data from the Phase I study at the 4th Pan American Congress on Parkinson's Disease and Movement Disorders, May 26-28, 2022.

-In 2022, we are focusing on two activities: improving our formulation for PKAN patients and gathering feedback on our clinical trial design from regulatory authorities in the EU and the US.
+In 2022, we are focusing on two activities: improving our formulation for PKAN patients and obtaining feedback on our clinical trial design from regulatory authorities in the EU and the US.
 Based on your feedback from the survey, we are developing small tablets for use in our clinical trial.
-We are working with the EMA and, later in the year, the FDA to seek their advice on our clinical plans.
-These activities take time and we hope to open trial sites in the U.S. and Europe in mid-2023.
+We are working with the EMA and later in the year with the FDA to seek their advice on our clinical plans.
+These activities take time and we hope to open trial centers in the US and Europe in mid-2023.

-We know that time is of the essence for individuals with PKAN and their families, and we are doing our best to move forward as quickly as possible.
+We know that time is of the essence for people with PKAN and their families, and we are doing our best to move forward as quickly as possible.

 Subscribe to our Hoffnungsbaum newsletter!